E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Experiments

 \subsubsection{Injury severity analysis}

 In our study, we examined the injury severity as detailed in the dataset.
-Figure \ref{fig::severity_distribution} presents the incident severity ranked from most to least frequent.
+Figures \ref{fig::severitydistribution1} \ref{fig::severitydistribution2} present the incident severity ranked from most to least frequent.

-High death rates were observed across all age and gender groups, notably among adult females, as depicted in Figures \ref{fig::severity}.
-Death frequently appears as the top or secondary severity level within all demographics.
+High death rates were observed across all age and gender groups, notably among adult males, as depicted in Figures \ref{fig::severity1} \ref{fig::severity2}.
+Death frequently appears as the top or secondary severity level within all demographics, especially for e-bike.
 This underscores the severe risk e-bike injuries present to rider safety and the critical need for effective safety measures.

 We performed an intersection analysis of incident causes against their severity.
-Findings show that human-related incidents result in a significantly higher fatality rate, with nearly 51\% involving a death.
-Conversely, equipment failure incidents generally lead to milder outcomes, often reporting no injuries, as shown in Figure \ref{fig::severity_cause}.
+Findings show that human-related incidents result in a significantly higher fatality rate.
+Conversely, equipment failure incidents generally lead to milder outcomes, often reporting no injuries, as shown in Figure \ref{fig::severity_cause1} \ref{fig::severity_cause2}.